Financial-Times/origami-website/_components/initialising.md

 description: Documentation on how to initialise Origami components when you're using a manual build process.
 cta: Learn how to initialise a component

+# Redirect from legacy URLs
+redirect_from:
+  - /docs/developer-guide/modules/initialising-modules/

 # Navigation config
 nav_display: true
 nav_label: Initialising